Duquesne Dukes men's basketball: NIT results

 The Dukes have appeared in the National Invitation Tournament (NIT) 17 times.
 Their combined record is 17–19.
 They were NIT champions in 1955.

 CBI results

 The Dukes have appeared in the College Basketball Invitational (CBI) four times.
 Their combined record is 2–4.

 National Campus Basketball Tournament results

 The Dukes appeared in the only National Campus Basketball Tournament.
 Their record is 0–1.

 Retired numbers

-On January 27, 2001, during the halftime of a game against Xavier University (Cincinnati), the Duquesne University Department of Athletics retired the jersey numbers of five of its all-time greatest players: Chuck Cooper, Sihugo Green, Norm Nixon, Dick Ricketts and Willie Somerset.
+On January 27, 2001, during the halftime of a game against Xavier University, the Duquesne University Department of Athletics retired the jersey numbers of five of its all-time greatest players: Chuck Cooper, Sihugo Green, Norm Nixon, Dick Ricketts and Willie Somerset.
 Mike James' number 13 was retired in 2017.